Crafting Pedagogies of Togetherness

 the open call the project partners & Paris team activities documentation learn publications

-This Erasmus+ co-funded initiative pioneers an innovative pedagogical framework based on Awareness-Based Design (ABD) and embodied learning methodologies.
-By placing embodiment and relational practices at the heart of education, the project addresses complex socio-educational challenges while promoting critical self-reflection, emotional intelligence and inclusive teaching strategies.
+This Erasmus+ co-funded initiative introduces an innovative pedagogical framework based on Awareness-Based Design (ABD) and embodied learning.
+By centring embodiment and relational practices, it addresses complex socio-educational challenges while fostering critical self-reflection, emotional intelligence, and inclusive teaching strategies.

-Integrating key principles of Transformative Learning (TL) - such as inner transformation, delayed meaning-making and co-creative literacies - this initiative reimagines adult education as a dynamic interplay of material, emotional and systemic awareness.
+Integrating key principles of Transformative Learning (TL)—such as inner transformation, delayed meaning-making, and co-creative literacies—the project reimagines adult education as a dynamic blend of material, emotional, and systemic awareness.

 Methodology

-The project synthesises Social Presenting Theatre (SPT) techniques - such as embodied 'stuck' exercises and relational mapping - with design-led tools and collaborative co-creation, drawing on the research of Ricardo Dutra Goncalves.
-These methods make intangible phenomena (e.g. implicit bias, power asymmetries) tangible, enabling trainers to critically engage with systemic barriers in adult learning environments.
+The project combines Social Presencing Theatre (SPT) with design-led tools and collaborative co-creation, informed by the research of Ricardo Dutra Goncalves.
+These methods make intangible dynamics (e.g. implicit bias, power asymmetries) visible, helping trainers critically engage with systemic barriers in adult education.

-Through job shadowing, training placements and co-designed courses with AMLE, participants will learn an innovative framework and prototype interventions deconstructing entrenched narratives through embodied participatory inquiry.
+Through job shadowing, training placements, and co-designed courses with AMLE, participants explored an innovative framework and prototype interventions that challenge entrenched narratives through embodied participatory inquiry.

 Objectives

-Through experiential workshops on Pedagogies of Togetherness and ABD, trainers will develop the skills needed to facilitate learner-centred, context-sensitive programmes.
+Experiential workshops on Pedagogies of Togetherness and ABD equiped trainers to lead learner-centred, context-sensitive programmes.

-• Refining and validating the Transformative Learning Framework.
+• Refine and validate the Transformative Learning Framework:

-• Promoting intersectional participation in Erasmus+ adult learning.
+• Promote intersectional participation in Erasmus+ adult learning:

-The project will embed intersectionality in programme design, stakeholder training and policy discussions to ensure equitable access and representation.
+Intersectionality was, and still be embedded in programme design, stakeholder training, and policy dialogue to ensure inclusive access and representation.

-The project equips educators to cultivate learning ecosystems that foster systemic belonging and collective agency, prioritising awareness-raising over static knowledge transfer - a core tenet of its foundational research.
-This directly supports the European Education Area's goals of inclusivity and innovation in adult learning.
+This project empowered educators to build learning environments that foster systemic belonging and collective agency, prioritising awareness over static knowledge transfer—core values aligned with the European Education Area’s goals of inclusion and innovation.

 CF:94294030484